valeriangalliat/blog/2016/03/looking-back-at-2015.md

 I'm especially super thankful to [Kitty][tw-kitty], [Pascal][tw-pascal] and [Fabrice][tw-fabrice], we made an awesome team that I'm really proud being part of.
-I learnt so much by building SassDoc together, as much in programming as in open source project handling and team building.
+I learnt so much by building SassDoc together, as much in programming as in open-source project handling and team building.

 [sassdoc]: http://sassdoc.com/
 [tw-kitty]: https://twitter.com/KittyGiraudel